EnigMoiD/enigmoid.github.io/_posts/2013-12-17-poe-pyrois.md

 ## The Buck Converter
 Our final system had a single buck converter controlled by the MSP430.

 The buck converter creates a square wave from the input voltage by switching it on and off with the MOSFET.
-The LC filter then smooths the output voltage to a level proportional to the duty cycle of the square.
+The LC filter then smooths the output voltage to a level proportional to the duty cycle of the square wave.

 ![The most interesting part of the system](/img/poe-pyrois/buck.png)